anbened/HowToDocumentPowerBIDesktopTabularModel/README.md

 As you can see, you can execute these queries from your SQL Server Management Studio (SSMS) using MDX or DMX query editor.

+## Using a Linked Server to PBI Desktop

 If you have a SQL Server engine in your dev machine, I also wrap up each query in a stored procedure with the SQL OPENROWSET command, executed against a SQL Server database with a linked server to the Power BI Desktop (your "personal" Analysis Services).